⚑ Programming Languages

 Mountain View, California, United States

-An object-oriented, class-based, garbage-collected language developed by Google.
+An object-oriented, class-based, garbage-collected programming language developed by Google for building cross-platform applications from a single codebase.

 18